FAQ

 GENERAL FAQs

-An operation is performed to create an osteotomy (see below) in the affected limb.
+An operation is performed to create an osteotomy (see below “What is an osteotomy”) in the affected limb.
 Then the fixator is put on the limb with wires or pins above and below the osteotomy, with other wires to support the limb.
 Changes to the frame over time lengthen the bone and also correct the deformity.
 As a general rule, lengthening is carried out at about 1mm per day, in three or four steps.
 It tends to be faster in younger patients and slower in older ones.

 The limb lengthening procedure is done to lengthen the bones of the legs or arms for those patients who require an adjustment to limb length.
 It may also be done in combination with gradual or acute bone correction.
 To understand more about the limb correction procedure, look here.